No. 1 Gonzaga turns showdown with No. 2 UCLA into 83-63 rout

 The Zags and Bruins played an all-timer last April in Indianapolis, an epic Final Four game won by Gonzaga on Jalen Suggs’ running 3-point buzzer beater.

-Gonzaga lost Suggs and a few others, but Few filled in the roster holes with transfers and talented freshman, headlined by Holmgren.
+Gonzaga lost Suggs and a few others, but coach Mark Few also filled in the roster holes with transfers and talented freshman, headlined by Holmgren.
 The Zags have looked just as good, winning their first six games by an average of 31.3 points.

 He was right.